csawyerYumaed/hapvault/README.md

 that would be hard to predict.
 If you go down this route, I would be curious how it works out for you.

-Also you should set your cookies to be HttpOnly and Secure and set the domain and path accordingly.
-For more information see:
+Also you should set your cookies to Secure and set the domain and path accordingly.
+For more information see: https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies
-https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies

 The Hashicorp Vault web UI uses localStorage instead of cookies, but I believe the only way to use local Storage is with Javascript, which is sad.
-They don't even use SessionStorage, which seems weird, but plain localStorage.

-Regardless, if you want to use sessionStorage, you can with this code, just send the token as a header.
+Regardless, if you want to use sessionStorage, you can with this code, just send the token as a header, named the same as you set in haproxy.cfg

 More information about localStorage vs Cookies is available here: https://stackoverflow.com/questions/3220660/local-storage-vs-cookies#3220802